 Readily available frameworks and APIs can make developers very productive.
 However, they can also limit developers' imagination, explains Overstock.com principal software engineer Chris Maki in this brief audio interview with Artima.

-Small bugs can sometimes lead to significant failures, especially when those bugs appear in production code.
-In this interview with Artima, Mark Thomas, Director of Java Technologies at IBM, talks about the potentially big implications of defects discovered only in a production environment, and what developers can do to mitigate such problems.
+Small bugs can sometimes lead to significant failures, especially when those bugs manifest themselves in production code.
+In this interview with Artima, Mark Thomas, Director of Java Technologies at IBM, talks about the potentially big implications of defects that are discovered only in a production environment, and what developers can do to discover and mitigate such problems.

 This article presents a flexible and efficient variation of the Visitor design pattern in C++ that accommodates arbitrary argument and return types.